power-captcha/integration-oxid-eshop/README.md

 ## Compatibility

-Compatible with OXID eShop 7.1.x.
-Ready to use with the default APEX theme and easily integrable into other (custom) themes.
+Compatible with OXID eShop 6.5.x.
+Ready to use with the Wave, Flow and Azure themes, including any child themes based on them.
+Easily integrable into other custom themes.

 ## Installation and Configuration